 =UNIQUE(D2:I2,TRUE)

-The second argument of TRUE is used to tell the function that the data is in a horizontal format.
+The second argument in UNIQUE of [by_col] is set to TRUE.
+This tells the function that the data is in a horizontal format.

 Use TRANSPOSE to convert horizontal & vertical (and vice versa)